-However, if you’re serious, this is the one place where I would invest in a tool to help you improve your putting.
+However, if you’re serious, this is the one place where I would invest in a putting trainer to help you improve your putting.
 A putting arc, like the one pictured below, allows you to run your putter along it to ensure your swing path stays constant.
 Practicing a straight uphill putt with this tool will allow you to quickly determine what your missed putts are caused by – your swing path or club face.

 Once you find the culprit, revisit the putting grip and posture sections above and check your in-swing mechanics.
-If you want more detail on how to practice with putting arcs and rails, check out this article on putting drills at home.

 Square to square versus in-to-square-to-in putting styles

 So any golf nerd reading this knows I’ve been avoiding something.
 The whole way through I’ve been describing one way of putting and yet there are two schools of thought when it comes to putting.

 The first is as we have described, on a slight arc.
 Tiger woods, Ricky Fowler and many other great putters putt this way.
 However, other players and coaches have favoured putting strokes that have a much straighter path – Luke Donald became exceptionally good at this method when he dominated golf a few years ago.

 So which is right?
 I have two pieces of information for you that I feel bring this article to a nice conclusion.
 I should also note, I coach both methods, depending on the player, as both can achieve the key aspects we outlined at the start of this article.